 Current Tax Proposal

 The current tax cut bill is estimated to increase the federal debt by $1.5 trillion over 10 years.
-Let’s put that number into context.
-If we gave the bottom 75 million earners (rather than the richest) a tax cut that sums to that amount, each of those employees and small business owners would get a tax break of $2,000 per year for 10 years.
+Let’s consider the magnitude of that number.
+Each of the bottom 75 million earners, employees and small business owners could get a tax break of $2,000 per year for 10 years for that amount!

 As figure 1 shows, those 75 million beneficiaries spend over 95% of the money.
-The tax cut would be immediately consumed and reflected in GDP.
+The tax cut would be immediately consumed, growing GDP and increasing profits.

-The real economy would grow.
+The real economy would prosper.
 Everyone would prosper.

 Bottom Up, not Top Down.